philgs/metalsmith-permalinks/Readme.md

 #### Dates

-  By default any date will be converted to a `YYYY/MM/DD` format when using in a permalink pattern, but you can change the conversion by passing a `date` option:
+  By default, a date in the file metadata will be converted to a `YYYY/MM/DD` format when using in a permalink pattern, but you can change the conversion by passing a `date` option:

 ```js
 metalsmith.use(permalinks({